-The Board has a Governance, Nominating and Compensation Committee (the "GNC Committee") which, among other matters, (a) reviews and recommends the compensation of the Chief Executive Officer (the "CEO") and the other executive officers of the Corporation, (b) recommends the compensation of the directors of the Corporation, and (c) has the authority to make recommendations to the Board with respect to equity and incentive based plans and with respect to any other compensation matters that require approval of the Board.
+"CEO") and the other executive officers of the Corporation, (b) recommends the compensation of the directors of the Corporation, and (c) has the authority to make recommendations to the Board with respect to equity and incentive based plans and with respect to any other compensation matters that require approval of the Board.
 The significant factors considered by the GNC Committee in establishing the compensation of directors and approving the compensation of the CEO and other executive officers are described below under the heading "Compensation and Nomination of Directors".

-The GNC Committee members are: Beth Colle, George D. Elliott and Charles A. V. Pennock, each of whom is independent and has direct experience that is in some way relevant to GNC Committee responsibilities with respect to director and executive compensation.
+The GNC Committee members are: Beth Colle, George D. Elliott and Charles A. V. Pennock, each of whom is independent and has direct experience that is relevant to GNC Committee responsibilities with respect to director and executive compensation.
 The GNC Committee members have significant experience in various fields including investment banking in the case of Mr. Pennock, law in the case of Mr. Elliott, and marketing and business consulting in the case of Ms. Colle.

-The GNC Committee has considered the risks associated with Urbana's compensation policies and practices and determined that such risks are not material in relation to the income or assets of Urbana given that (i) the directors receive relatively low annual fees set by the Board which are only supplemented when extra assignments are taken on by individual directors, (ii) there are no employee incentive programs in place or in prospect, and (iii) the CEO's cash compensation is paid by the Investment Manager (as defined below under the heading "Investment Manager and Investment Management Agreement"), and not by Urbana.
-As part of an overall effort to control costs associated with the compensation of its executive officers, Urbana operates with four named executive officers ("NEOs"), as defined in Form 51-102F6 - Statement of Executive Compensation.
+The GNC Committee has considered the risks associated with Urbana's compensation policies and practices and determined that such risks are not material in relation to the income or assets of Urbana given that (i) the directors receive relatively low annual fees set by the Board which are only supplemented when extra assignments are taken on by individual directors, and (ii) there are no employee incentive programs in place or in prospect.
+As part of an overall effort to control costs associated with the compensation of its executive officers, Urbana operates with three named executive officers ("NEOs"), as defined in Form 51-102F6 - Statement of Executive Compensation.
 Further details regarding the significant elements of compensation earned by Urbana's NEOs and directors, directly or indirectly, are set out in the footnotes to the Summary Compensation Table and the Director Compensation Table below.

-The Corporation's objectives and strategies are to seek out, and invest in, private investment opportunities for capital appreciation and to invest in publicly traded securities to provide growth, income and liquidity.
-Urbana monitors the private investments it makes on an ongoing basis, at least quarterly, including by reviewing financial statements, engaging in discussions with management and monitoring market and industry conditions.
-When Management makes a private company investment, members of the Board will vet the investment opportunity when the potential investment exceeds certain transaction size thresholds.
-Any investment over \$1 million in a start-up investee, or over \$5 million in an established private investee must be approved by the Board.
+The Corporation's strategy is to seek out, and invest in, private investment opportunities for capital appreciation and invest in publicly traded securities to provide growth, income and liquidity.
+Urbana monitors the private investments it makes on an ongoing basis, at least quarterly, including by reviewing financial statements, engaging in discussions with management of investee companies and monitoring market and industry conditions.
+As a policy, Board approval is required for an investment in any private entity totalling more than ten percent (10.0%) of the Corporation's net assets (calculated as at the end of the business day immediately before the Board is to approve such investment).
 Subsequent to investment, Management and/or Urbana directors may act as directors of the investee company or participate in its board of advisors or provide attention to the affairs of the investee from time to time or on an ongoing basis.
-The Investment Manager provides services to assist with this work such as asset valuation analysis.
+The Investment Manager (as defined below) provides services to assist with this work such as asset valuation analysis.

 The Corporation invests part of its portfolio in publicly marketable securities to provide growth, income and liquidity.
-For some years, Urbana has invested a significant portion of its portfolio (generally in excess of 50% of its investable assets) in liquid North American equities.
-This part of the Urbana portfolio generates dividends, but is available for sale to generate proceeds that can be redeployed to private or less liquid investments as opportunities present themselves.
+For several years, Urbana has invested a significant portion of its investment portfolio (most recently around 40% of its investment portfolio) in liquid North American equities.
+This part of the Urbana portfolio generates dividends and is available for sale to generate proceeds that can be redeployed to private or less liquid investments as opportunities present themselves.